-For me this would have been the holy grail, if I could do this, LVS-DR/LVS-TUN could be used as freely as LVS-NAT mode to load balance almost anything that I needed.
-I found through experimentation, when I set a static route on the real server back to my client via the load balancer, that it would work instantly!
-This proves to me that the traffic was being dropped at the edge if it was not sourced from the correct instance.
+For me this would have been the holy grail.
+If I could do this, LVS-DR/LVS-TUN could be used as freely as LVS-NAT mode to load balance almost anything that needs it.
+I found through experimentation that when I set a static route on the real server back to my client via the load balancer, it worked instantly!
+This proves to me that traffic was being dropped at the edge if it was not sourced from the correct instance.

-So, let's give up right there?
+So shall we give up right here?
 NO!
-Let's see if it works with any other topology...
+Let's see if it works with any other topology.

 LVS DR, LVS TUN using Amazon VPN.

-Will anything actually work in AWS in any mode other that NAT?
+Will anything actually work in AWS in any mode other than NAT?

 LVS DR, LVS TUN simple setup with internal clients.